Number 605 - Level 42

 Morrissey once said of the band, "Having never been sufficiently drunk to enjoy a Level 42 record, I prescribe the Burmese neck ring to these chumps for being so icy".

-In their desperation to be heard, the members of England's have fashioned an album that pretends to be more important than it is.
-World Machine, the group's seventh LP since it formed in 1980, aspires to the lofty perch occupied by Sting's Dream of the or even ' Songs from the Big Chair, but it doesn't pass the social-awareness test.
+In their desperation to be heard, the members of England's Level 42 have fashioned an album that pretends to be more important than it is.
+World Machine, the group's seventh LP since it formed in 1980, aspires to the lofty perch occupied by Sting's Dream of the Blue Turtles or even Tears For Fears' Songs from the Big Chair, but it doesn't pass the social-awareness test.
 In light of recent events in the Philippines and Haiti, lyrics like the title track's "Don't knock the system/We'll knock some sense in you/Can't beat the system/There's nothing you can do" seem particularly myopic.

 Perhaps I wouldn't mind this monotony if there was more depth to Level 42's music.
 World Machine is an assortment of delectable side dishes, but the main course is missing.
 What it also lacks – Sting's Ghosts, a singular vision, clarity of thought – might keep it from crossing over to the U.S. from the U.K., where it was a Top Ten hit.
 I just can't see Level 42 rising higher.
 (RS 472)